 What We Didn’t

 During my Pentax K-S2 test, I really appreciated the feel of this camera.
-It fit in my hand nicely, and its weight is balanced well when using it with the kit lens.
+It fits in my hand nicely, and its weight is balanced well when using it with the kit lens.
 It’s also lighter and smaller than most cameras from Canon or Nikon, such as the Nikon D810.
 The kit lens has an aperture of F4-5.6.

-The K-S2 is a fast performing model, and you’ll be especially impressed if you’re more familiar with the best point and shoot cameras out there.
-The Pentax K-S2 model works especially quickly when using the viewfinder, which has 100% coverage of the scene.
+The K-S2 is a fast-performing model, and you’ll be especially impressed with the Olympus Tough TG-610 point-and-shoot camera.
+The Pentax K-S2 model works especially quickly when using the Pentaprism viewfinder, which has 100% coverage of the scene.
 You also can use the LCD screen to frame scenes, although this “Live View” mode will slow the camera’s performance.
 You’ll like the LCD on the Canon EOS 800D, too.
-And the LCD can rotate away from the camera body while offering 921,000 pixels of resolution, which equals an impressive display screen in this price point.
+And the LCD can rotate away from the camera body while offering 921,000 pixels of resolution, which equals an impressive display screen at this price point.

 Ricoh, which manufactures cameras under the Pentax brand name, gave the K-S2 a traditional mode dial, which some of its predecessors were missing, making this model easier to use.
 It also has a popup flash unit that works very well, or you can add an external flash to the hot shoe.

-The weather resistant material covering the camera body of the Pentax K-S2 is a great feature of this camera, and something that is not commonly found on other DSLRs.
+The weather-resistant material covering the camera body of the Pentax K-S2 is a great feature of this camera, and something that is not commonly found on other DSLRs.
 While this coating doesn’t make the K-S2 able to work underwater or in heavy rain without additional protection, it does provide basic protection in light rain.
 On the other hand, the DJI Osmo Action is fully waterproof.

-The K-S2’s APS-C sized image sensor contains 20.1 megapixels of resolution, which is an impressive number for any starter DSLR.
-The APS-C sized image sensor is significantly larger than what’s found in the models on the best compact digital camera list, although APS-C sensors are smaller than what’s found with advanced DSLRs.
+The K-S2’s APS-C-sized image sensor contains 20.1 megapixels of resolution, which is an impressive number for any starter DSLR.
+The APS-C-sized image sensor is significantly larger than what’s found in the models on the best compact digital camera list, although APS-C sensors are smaller than what’s found with advanced DSLRs.
 The K-S2 features a 1-6,000 second top shutter speed and 20 MP CMOS Sensor with ISO speeds up to 51200.
 At ISO 1600, users have noticed that the camera can capture decent quality photos that print nicely, even with 13-19 inch prints.

 Ricoh gave this entry-level DSLR camera 11 autofocus points, which is a bit behind most DSLRs on the market.
 But nine of the AF points are cross-type, which is more desirable than other types of AF points, allowing the K-S2 to perform well, even picking up sharp focus in low-light scenes.
 It has a continuous shooting speed of 5.4 fps and a custom white balance.

-You can shoot full HD resolution movies with the K-S2, but it unfortunately does not offer 4K video resolution.
+You can shoot full HD resolution movies with the K-S2’s movie mode, but it, unfortunately, does not offer a 4K video resolution.
 Movie recording quality has never been a strength of Pentax DSLR cameras.
 While the K-S2 outperforms some older Pentax DSLR models in terms of video recording, it still lags behind Canon and Nikon models.

 Burst mode options are a bit below average with the Pentax K-S2 versus other DSLRs.
 Its memory buffer size limits it to about 30 JPEG photos or about 10 RAW photos before the camera needs to pause to copy the data to the memory card.
 These numbers are not able to compete with most best DSLR cameras.

 If you’re looking for a few more advanced features in your DSLR, the K-S2 might not meet your needs.
-It’s a basic entry level DSLR.
+It’s a basic entry-level DSLR.
 When considering the Pentax K-S2 vs. K-3, you’ll find the K-3 has a display on the top panel, more autofocus points, and a bigger buffer storage area for a more effective burst mode.
 But the around $500 price point for the camera and kit lens is extremely desirable, leaving it well under the K-3’s price.
-Don’t let yourself be shouted down by Canon and Nikon users: The Pentax K-S2 may not come from the top two manufacturers, but its a strong first DSLR and well worth considering.
+Don’t let yourself be shouted down by Canon and Nikon users: The Pentax K-S2 may not come from the top two manufacturers, but it’s a strong first DSLR and well worth considering.
 If you enjoyed this Pentax K-S2 review and are interested in researching other cameras as well, check out our other DSLR reviews, where we research for you.